Camellia japonica is the

 'Carter's Sunburst.'
 Pale pink with darker pink striping.
 Semi-double to peony form.

 'Dr. Tinsley.'
 Pale pink shading to deeper pink at edges.
-Semi-double with puckered petals and formal brush-like cluster of stamens.
+Semi-double with somewhat puckered petals and formal brush-like cluster of stamens.

 'Governor Mouton.'
 Variegated red, white and pink.
 Semi-double or peony shape.